harvard-acc/LLVM-Tracer/README.md

        The default installation path is under /your/build_dir/lib/llvm-3.x.
        You can manually define the installation path by -DLLVM_ROOT=/where/to/install.

-       The default installation version will be 3.4.
-You can define the installation version by -DLLVM_RECOMMEND_VERSION="3.5" or "3.4".
-       This auto install script will try to use the latest patch version according to cmake-scripts/AutoInstall/LLVMPatchVersion.cmake

      -DCMAKE_BUILD_TYPE=None,Debug,Release    (default : None)
        You can choose one from three of bulid types.